-12-month cumulative departure from normal, through May 2021
+12-month cumulative departure from normal, through May 2022

-Precipitation and Drought Outlook for June, July and August 2021:
+Precipitation and Drought Outlook for June, July and August 2022:

-The Middle Atlantic River Forecast Center's (MARFC) outlook for water resources and supplies is good.
+The Middle Atlantic River Forecast Center's (MARFC) outlook for water resources and supplies is fair.

-The National Weather Service Climate Prediction Center's one-month outlook for June calls for above normal temperatures, and above normal precipitation in the Potomac Basin.
+The National Weather Service Climate Prediction Center's onemonth outlook for May calls for above normal temperatures and normal precipitation in the Potomac Basin.
 The 90-day outlook for June through August calls for above normal temperatures and above normal precipitation.

-As of May 20, 2021, the Climate Prediction Center's U.S. Seasonal Drought Outlook reports no drought development in the Potomac basin.
+As of May 31, 2022, the Climate Prediction Center's U.S. Seasonal Drought Outlook reports no drought development in the Potomac basin.